Imaginary friend: Adolescence

 "Imaginary companions in adolescence: sign of a deficient or positive development?" explores the extent to which adolescents create imaginary companions.
-The researchers explored the prevalence of imaginary companions in adolescence by investigating the diaries of adolescents age 12-17.
+The researchers explored the prevalence of imaginary companions in adolescence by investigating the diaries of adolescents age 12–17.
 In addition they looked at the characteristics of these imaginary companions and did a content analysis of the data obtained in the diaries.
 There were three hypotheses tested: (1) the deficit hypothesis, (2) the giftedness hypothesis, (3) the egocentrism hypothesis.
 The results of their study concluded that creative and socially competent adolescents with great coping skills were particularly prone to the creation of these imaginary friends.
 These findings did not support the deficit hypothesis or egocentrism hypothesis, further suggesting that these imaginary companions were not created with the aim to replace or substitute a real-life family member or friend, but they simply created another "very special friend".
 This is surprising because it is usually assumed that children who create imaginary companions have deficits of some sort, and it is unheard of for an adolescent to have an imaginary companion.

 Tulpa

 Following the popularizing and secularizing of the concept of tulpa in the Western world, these practitioners, calling themselves "tulpamancers", report an improvement to their personal lives through the practice, and new unusual sensory experiences.
-Some practitioners use the tulpa for sexual and romantic interactions, though the practice is considered taboo.
+Some practitioners report to have sexual and romantic interactions with the tulpa, though the practice is considered taboo.
 A survey of the community with 118 respondents on the explanation of tulpas found 8.5% support a metaphysical explanation, 76.5% support a neurological or psychological explanation, and 14% "other" explanations.
 Nearly all practitioners consider the tulpa a real or somewhat-real person.
-The number of active participants in these online communities is in the low hundreds, and few meetings in person have taken place.
+The number of active participants in these online communities is usually in the low hundreds per community, and few known meetings in person have taken place.